 New York State Tick Blitz

-NEVBD collaborators at Cornell University are looking for volunteers to participate in this summer 2021 tick surveillance project.
-Residents of the Hudson Valley region of New York State are invited to join us in this effort to understand the northward expansion of ticks in the state.
-The Tick Blitz is scheduled for June 13 - 19, 2021.
-All interested individuals are encouraged to attend our training webinars this April!
+a d NEVBD collaborators at Cornell University are looking for volunteers to participate in this summer 2022 tick surveillance project.
+Residents of the Hudson Valley and Central regions of New York State are invited to join us in this effort to understand the northward expansion of ticks in the state.
+The Tick Blitz is scheduled for June 20 - July 1, 2022.

 The TickApp Project